Candidate Physical Ability Test (CPAT)

 Where can I take the CPAT?
 How much does it cost?

 The following agencies currently administer the CPAT in Southern California.
 Please contact the agencies directly to obtain further information and to schedule a test.
-Before taking the CPAT, LAFD offers free training sessions on the 1st and 3rd Saturdays of each month.
-The training sessions are held at Frank Hotchkins Memorial Training Center.
+Before taking the CPAT, LAFD offers free training sessions twice a month at Frank Hotchkins Memorial Training Center.
+Please refer to the link for available dates and times: http://www.lafd-cpat.eventbrite.com/

 California Fire Fighter Joint Apprenticeship Committee - CPAT Testing Center